Infinitely degenerate slowly rotating solutions in $f(R)$ gravity: Introduction

 The direct observation of gravitational waves (GWs) from a binary black hole (BH) merger in 2015 opened a new frontier for investigating the event horizon of the residual BH, where the curvature scale can be as large as $10^{-2}\, {\rm km}^{-1}$~\cite{2016-Abbott.etal-PRL,2021-LIGO-TestGR-PRD,2021-GWTC2-TestGR-Arxiv}.
 However, the validity of General Relativity (GR) has yet to be rigorously investigated in these strong-gravity regimes~\cite{2008-Psaltis-LRR,2018-Berti.etal-GRGa,2018-Berti.etal-GRGb,2019-Barack.etal-CQG,2022-Shanki.Joseph-GRG}.
 Observational cosmology's biggest surprise on the largest scale is the accelerated expansion of the current Universe~\cite{1998-Riess.Others-Astron.J.}.
 This can be explained by the presence of a mysterious energy source known as dark energy or by modifications to GR on the cosmological scales~\cite{2003-Peebles.Ratra-RMP,2003-Padmanabhan-Phys.Rept.,2010-DeFelice.Tsujikawa-LivingRev.Rel.,2010-Sotiriou.Faraoni-Rev.Mod.Phys.,2012-Clifton.etal-Phys.Rept.,2016-Joyce.etal-ARN,2017-Nojiri.etal-Phys.Rept.,2021-Riess.others}.

 LIGO-VIRGO-KAGRA observations confirmed GR's predictions and enriched our understanding of the Universe by providing the first direct evidence of massive stellar-mass BHs and BHs colliding to form a single, larger BH.
-However, the existence of BH singularities indicates that GR cannot be a universal theory of space-time and needs strong-gravity modifications.
-A universal feature of any strong-gravity corrections to GR is introducing higher derivative Ricci scalar, Ricci tensor, and Riemann tensor terms in action~\cite{2007-Woodard-Lect.NotesPhys.,2010-DeFelice.Tsujikawa-LivingRev.Rel.,2010-Sotiriou.Faraoni-Rev.Mod.Phys.,2012-Clifton.etal-Phys.Rept.,2016-Joyce.etal-ARN,2017-Nojiri.etal-Phys.Rept.}.
+The existence of BH singularities, as described by GR, suggests that the theory may not accurately describe the universe at extremely small scales.
+This suggests that while GR is an extremely successful theory over large scales, it may not accurately describe the smallest scales or strong gravity.
+One possibility is to modify GR in the strong gravity limit by introducing higher derivative Ricci scalar, Ricci tensor, and Riemann tensor terms in action~\cite{2007-Woodard-Lect.NotesPhys.,2010-DeFelice.Tsujikawa-LivingRev.Rel.,2010-Sotiriou.Faraoni-Rev.Mod.Phys.,2012-Clifton.etal-Phys.Rept.,2016-Joyce.etal-ARN,2017-Nojiri.etal-Phys.Rept.}.
 Unlike 4-dimensional GR, whose field equations contain only up to second-order derivatives, the modified theories with higher derivative Ricci/Riemann tensor gravity models include higher derivatives~\cite{1983-Barth-Christensen-PRD,1990-Simon-PRD,1991-Mueller-Hoissen-AnP,2001-Hawking.Hertog-PRD}.
-Therefore, one expects significant differences between GR and modified theories~\cite{1991-Simon-PRD,1992-Simon-PRD}.
+Therefore, one expects significant differences between GR and modified theories in the strong-gravity regime~\cite{1991-Simon-PRD,1992-Simon-PRD}.

 Currently, two approaches are employed to distinguish GR from modified gravity theories in Electromagnetic and GW observations: First, identify modified gravity theories with the same BH solutions as GR.
 Then, obtain the difference in the GW signals from these two theories~\cite{2017-Bhattacharyya.Shanki-PRD,2018-Bhattacharyya.Shanki-EPJC,2019-Bhattacharyya.Shanki-PRD,2019-Shanki-IJMPD,2022-Chowdhury.etal-Arxiv}.
 Second, obtain new BH solutions for modified gravity theories~\cite{2009-Yunes.Pretorius-PRD,2012-Yagi.etal-PRD,2015-Maselli.etal-PRD,2019-Cano.etal-JHEP}.
 Then, use template matching to match GW signals and identify the deviations, if any~\cite{2019-Isi.etal-PRL,2018-Baibhav.etal-PRD}.
 In this work, we follow the second approach.
 There are two key reasons for this.